Continent: Separation

 The criterion that each continent is a discrete landmass is commonly relaxed due to historical conventions and practical use.
 Of the seven most globally recognized continents, only Antarctica and Australia are completely separated from other continents by the ocean.
 Several continents are defined not as absolutely distinct bodies but as "more or less discrete masses of land".
 Africa and Asia are joined by the Isthmus of Suez, and North America and South America by the Isthmus of Panama.
-In both cases, there is no complete separation of these landmasses by water (disregarding the Suez Canal and the Panama Canal, which are both narrow and shallow, as well as man-made).
+In both cases, there is no complete separation of these landmasses by water (disregarding the Suez Canal and the Panama Canal, which are both narrow and shallow, as well as human-made).
 Both of these isthmuses are very narrow compared to the bulk of the landmasses they unite.

 North America and South America are treated as separate continents in the seven-continent model.
 However, they may also be viewed as a single continent known as America.
-This viewpoint was common in the United States until World War II, and remains prevalent in some Asian six-continent models.
-The single American continent model remains a common view in France, Greece, Hungary, Italy, Malta, Portugal, Spain, and Latin American countries.
+This viewpoint was common in the United States until World War II, and remains prevalent in some Asian and most Latin American six-continent models.
+The single American continent model also remains a common view in European countries like France, Greece, Hungary, Italy, Malta, Portugal, and Spain, as well as in some Asian countries and most Latin American countries.